-Philadelphia, PA - Philly Cheesesteak vs. New Orleans Po'Boy lets check them out.
-While cheesesteaks can be found in New Orleans and Po'Boys in Philadelphia, which is better?
+Philadelphia, PA - Philly Cheesesteak vs. New Orleans Po'Boy, let's check them out.
+While you can find cheesesteaks in New Orleans and Po'Boys in Philadelphia, which is better?

 Philly Cheesesteak vs. New Orleans Po'Boy

-Let's start with the Po'Boy, Poh Boy or Poor Boy?
+Let's start with the Po'Boy, Poh Boy, or Poor Boy?
 Whatever they call it!
 It's comes stuffed with either oysters, catfish, shrimp with fried green tomatoes, soft-shelled crab, roast beef, sausage (That a lot of choices).
-This New Orleans sandwich, traditionally described as packed with either fried seafood or perhaps roasted meats is no doubt delicious.
+This New Orleans sandwich, traditionally described as packed with either fried seafood or perhaps roasted meats, is no doubt delicious.

-Let's face it the Po'Boy, is just a whole bunch of different specialty sandwiches with the same name.
-It does not have a real clear-cut identification.
-While the Philly cheesesteak, on the other hand, is the most well known regional as well as nationally recognition sandwich, due to its simple straight forward ingredients; a long roll, thinly sliced steak, cheese, and onions.
+Let's face it; the Po'Boy is just a whole bunch of different specialty sandwiches with the same name.
+It does not have accurate clear-cut identification.
+While the Philly cheesesteak, on the other hand, Philly cheesesteak is the most well-known regional and national recognition sandwich due to its simple straight forward ingredients; a lengthy roll, thinly sliced steak, cheese, and onions.

 However, You decide.